QED0711/cantus-firmus/README.md

 - Minimal boilerplate, and an included CLI to get complex state management setup quickly
 - Dynamically generated setter and getter functions to easily set and access global state
+- Efficiency measures to prevent unnecessary re-renders on global state changes
+- Async/Await syntax with `setState`
 - Configurable state persistence on page reloads
 - Multi-window state sharing and communication
-- Efficiency measures to prevent unnecessary re-renders on global state changes

 ---
 # Installation: